Tensor Products II - Tensor products of bimodules

 Motivation

 Suppose R, S, and T are rings (with unity), M is an (R,S)-bimodule, and N is an (S,T)-bimodule.
 If we trace through our construction of the tensor product in the special case of extending scalars, we see that we can create all of the various constructions in a more general setting, ultimately forming a new module.
 In this new general setting, that module will be denoted MβŠ—SN and called the tensor product of M and N over S. It will be an (R,T)-bimodule and will satisfy a universal property similar to that of our previous construction.[1].
-We describe the general construction here, but the vast majority of examples we consider will be less general.

 The construction of MβŠ—SN